Ricardo Cyncynates on the roles of the assistant concertmaster vs. concertmaster

 I like to listen to Schubert Lieder: Gretchen am Spinnrade, Das Wander, Der Erlkönig among so many.

 Did you grow up in a musical household?

-Yes, my father was a dentist and he played the violin.
+Yes, even though my father was a dentist, he loved music and he played the violin and viola very well.
 He was my first teacher.

 What did you want to be growing up?